How to make a wood and resin pendant

 Once you let the wood slices cure to the base of the mold, set it aside and mix up a batch of resin.
-The brand I use is Easy Cast, and I use 3 ounces of Resin to 3 ounces of Hardener, making a total of 6 ounces.
+I mixed a total of 6 ounces.
 This amount will vary based on how much wood you are using and the size and depth of your mold.
 Leave the mixture for about 5 minutes to allow larger bubbles to pop and smaller bubbles to surface so you can pop them by breathing into a straw.

 Next, add your coloring!
 I use basic acrylic paint, but whatever you typically use to dye resin will work fine.
 I used 7 dots of color to achieve an opaque purple, but if you want something a little more translucent just add less color.

 Once your color is mixed up and bubbles are gone, its time to pour the resin into your mold.
 Pour slowly to minimize bubbles and be sure to pour into all the crevices to ensure the resin will distribute evenly across the mold.
 Let cure for at least 24 hours.